 Looks great eh?
 But wait!
 There’s more!

 Remember I cut TWO stencils?
 I placed this stencil on top of the black painted letters . . . . .

 . . . a little to the right and slightly higher.
 Can you see the gray wood to the right of the letters?

 Using the same technique with another pouncer I painted the letters red.

 Can you see it . . . a slight shadow appears!

-After the paint dried, I sanded the paint VERY lightly to age it a little and remove the bubbles the pouncer left behind.
+After the paint dried on the apple caddy, I sanded the paint VERY lightly to age it a little and remove the bubbles the pouncer left behind.

 This is my first time using the shadow stenciling technique, but you can bet it won’t be the last!

 I took some photos outside on my diy reclaimed potting bench, I love how it looks with the white backdrop.

 I love using reclaimed fence wood, and I still have a lot of it left!
 What have you made using reclaimed wood?